How do I build the workflow I want?

 Workflow steps are mapped to board columns

-If you use boards, you'll notice there is a correlation between your workflows order and your board.
+If you use boards, you'll notice there's a correlation between your workflows order and your board.
 Each step of a workflow is associated with a column on the board.

 Keep workflows simple